• Skip to main content

 average aggregate function new 3

-The max() aggregate function evaluates the maximum value among all the tuple values, of the attribute specified in max () function.
+This function evaluates the maximum value among all the tuple values, of the specified attribute.
 Like other aggregate functions, the max() avoid the’ null values’ in its input.

-The query below will result in a relation containing a single tuple indicating the maximum salary of all the instructors.
+The query below will result in the maximum salary of all the instructors.

 select max(salary) as max_salary